From Spotlight: Strike A Deal Fast: Best Home Buying and Selling Strategies

 Image: Pretty Providence

-Why Do I Need to Get Pre-Approved?
+Why Should I Get Preapproval?

 Related: How to Choose a Mortgage Lender

-What Will My Lender Need to Check During Pre-Approval?
+What Will My Lender Need to Check During Preapproval?

 • Your credit score.
 Yes, your lender will then have to pull your credit.
 Don’t worry, pulling your score once shouldn’t affect your score.

-• W2s or 1099s
+• W2s or 1099s.

-• Pay stubs
+• Pay stubs.

-• Tax returns
+• Tax returns.

-• Bank statements
+• Bank statements.

-• Account statements
+• Account statements.

-• Your list of monthly expenses
+• Your list of monthly expenses.

 Gathering all these documents can feel like busy work and is typically the hardest part for you.

-What Comes After Pre-Approval?
+What Comes After Preapproval?

-In fact, once an offer is accepted, it’s a good idea to get a loan estimate from two to three different lenders and compare them to see which terms are the best fit for you.
-Things to consider are loan fees, interest rate, and annual percentage rate.
+Note that you have the option to choose a lender other than the one that granted your original preapproval.
+In fact, once a seller has accepted your offer, it’s a good idea to request a loan estimate from two to three lenders and compare them to find the best terms for you.
+You'll want to consider loan fees, interest rate, and annual percentage rate.

 Related: How to Get Home Financing